rsalunga29/security-notes/DevSecOps/Infrastructure as Code/Agent-based vs Agentless.md

 Some agent-based IaC tools will also require opening ports on the server for inbound and outbound traffic, allowing the agent to push/pull configuration information.

 Examples of agent-based IaC tools are: Puppet, Chef, and Saltstalk.
+## Agentless
+Agentless IaC tools do not require agents to be installed on the target systems.
+Instead, these tools leverage existing communication protocols such as SSH, WinRM or Cloud APIs to interact with the target system.

+Benefits of agentless